Vasi012/ELITE-Luxury-Cars/README.md

 1. In the About Us button located on the navigation bar or footer bar, will direct the customer to the page.

-2. On this page the customer will find necesarry information about the website and an overview of the CEO.
+2. On this page the customer will find necessary information about the website and an overview of the CEO.

 ![Screenshot 2022-02-24 204709](https://user-images.githubusercontent.com/96884287/155605030-2e71ff2d-83d0-4d1a-9037-84dd8ec3bb26.png)

 **Contact Us**

-1. The *Contact Us* page is offering to the customer an easy access to the phone number of the company, or an email contact if the customer would like to send a request or a feedback.
+1. The *Contact Us* page is offering to the customer an easy access to the phone number of the company, or an email contact if the customer would like to send a request or feedback.

 2. The contact page has the program of the showroom for each day of the week.